rougesteelproject/cse-251/lesson_06/canvas/team.md

 ### Sample Solution

-- We will go over the solution next class.
+We will go over the solution in the last class of this week.

 ### Submission